 It functions to trap contaminants before the fuel flows to the fuel pump.
 A blocked filter means debris can spread to the rest of the fuel system.

 Like the fuel filter, the air cleaner prevents particles and dirt from getting into the air/fuel mixture.
-A clean air filter helps your engine breathe better and help you achieve better fuel efficiency.
+A clean air filter helps your engine breathe better and helps you achieve better fuel efficiency.